19 Years of Excellence 99% Hiring Rate

 HTML5 strives to be something very different.
 It aims to be more of an application development platform, which includes not only laying out text and images, but also playing video and audio, interactive 2d and 3d graphics, storing data in the application, dealing with online and offline access to data, and real-time networking protocols for exchanging data as it happens.

 Q.4: How do we indicate the character set being used by an HTML5 document?
-How it’s differ from HTML standards?
+How does it differ from HTML standards?

 Ans: In HTML5, the encoding can be indicated with the charset attribute of a <meta> tag inside the document’s <head> element: